-What is the carnivore diet – Is it the ultimate elimination diet?
-And take the 5-second test at the end.
+What is the carnivore diet - Is it the ultimate elimination diet?
+Take the 5-second test at the end.

 Why has the carnivore diet become so popular recently?
 Why are people having phenomenal results - and fast?
 What can you eat, and what should you avoid?

 This amazing lifestyle change has revolutionised thousands, with zero side effects.
 So why is it so amazing ... yet so controversial?

 By continuing to read, access and use this website, Ditch The Carbs, you agree to be bound by the terms and conditions.
 As with any dietary change, care and precaution should always be taken.
 If you have any medical conditions, medications or health concerns that require monitoring/discussing, you must be under the supervision of your regular health care provider who can monitor you with any dietary change.
 This is not a suggested diet, just another option that readers have tried with varying success.

 As the name suggests, it's a diet that only consists of animal products, predominantly meat, fish and eggs.
 As you will read below, some carnivores add other animal products in varying quantities and frequencies.

 The carnivore diet is a high protein, low carb diet with all the fat that comes along with the meat.
 So enjoy fatty steak, chicken with the skin, plenty of eggs and healthy oils.